Panorama > Device Groups

 Device Group Settings

 Enter a name to identify the group (up to 31 characters).
-The name is case-sensitive, must be unique across the entire device group hierarchy, and can contain only letters, numbers, spaces, hyphens, and underscores.
+The name is case-sensitive, must be unique across the entire device group hierarchy, and can contain only letters, numbers, spaces, periods, hyphens, and underscores.

 Enter a description for the device group.